0%

 Bedrooms

 Always choose bedroom windows that lock for added security.
 When it comes to energy efficiency, casement windows are an excellent choice for bedrooms.
-These windows create an airtight seal when they’re closed to keep the heat in your bedroom during the winter, and the cool air in during the summer.
+These windows create an airtight seal when closed, keeping heat in your bedroom during the winter and cool air in during the summer.

-They’re also a great choice for bedrooms since they can swing in or out, allowing you to open the windows and get airflow inside.
+They’re also a great choice for bedrooms since they can swing in or out, letting you open the windows and bring airflow in.
 Bay windows are also lovely for a bedroom, but you’ll want to invest in some custom blinds or curtains to ensure privacy.

 Sunrooms